aikengunay/omnifood-website/README.md

 5. **Plans Section:**
    - Pricing plans tailored for various needs.
 6. **Contact Section:**
-   - A responsive contact form for user inquiries.
+   - A responsive form integrated with `netlify` for data collection.

 ## Technologies Used
 - **HTML5:** Semantic and accessible markup.